AmorphicData/white-labelled/README.md

 # white-labelled
 Config for white labelling amorphic sandbox account.

-## Updating the config
-- Update the `configuration/customConfig.json` file with required changes
-- Verify changes are in effect by visting [this link](https://raw.githubusercontent.com/AmorphicData/white-labelled/main/configuration/customConfig.json)
-- Reset the application state [here](https://sandbox.amorphicdata.cloud/reset)

 ## Background Images
 - Visit [Unsplash](https://unsplash.com/) and search for a background images
 - Landscape images are preferred
+- Use discreation while selecting images
-- Select the image of choice, when opened in larger view, right click on the image and select `Copy Image address` ( use this URL for background images )
+- Select the image of choice, right click on the image and select `Copy Image address` ( use this URL for `backgroundCover` images )

 ## Available amorphic logos & logo marks